lt-wang/HUGSIM_relight/README.md

 # Configuration with GUI

+**Note that this GUI is only used for configuration scenarios, rather than simulation.**

 First convert the vehicles and scenes to splat format.
 The splat format downgrades the quality of only for visulization.
 Note that the GUI is only for configuration, the rendering quality in GUI is not the results during simulation.